 Our visual arts program develops our students’ talents and abilities at all levels.
 While they learn the fundamentals of art, explore the principles of design, and study the history of art, our visual artists learn to express themselves creatively.
 Student artwork is routinely entered in various local and regional art competitions and exhibited and celebrated throughout the school on an ongoing basis.
 When they’re not in the studio, our student artists access local museums, attend lectures by visiting artists, and tour exhibits in the Hance Family Gallery.

 Thinking creatively and having artistic perspective drives the experiences of our youngest artists in the studio.
 The Lower School art curriculum fosters curiosity about materials and process while providing a strong foundation in visual literacy.
+Our Lower School art teachers teach visual-thinking and creative problem-solving skills.
+Read more about their forward-thinking approach.
 Students are encouraged to develop their own artistic voice using a variety of materials such as oil pastels, paint, clay, and fibers, providing a creative outlet that is both joyful and challenging.
-Many studio lessons share the art of cultures from around the world.

 Our Middle School visual arts program is centered on the development and discovery of each student's artistic abilities within a variety of mediums.
 Art design principles are introduced, and design elements and principles are applied.
 Art history and art criticism are utilized as tools for learning and appreciating former and present day cultures within the U.S. and throughout the world.
 Art is used as a basis for creative thinking, problem solving, and decision-making.